Bandwidth/ap-docs/bxml/buildingBlocks/frame.md

 		e.
 Assign a Bandwidth number to the application iii.
 Make a call to the Bandwidth number

 C) Inbound Call: Create an application with code to automatically answer incoming calls.
-Paste after the code from 2)
+Paste after the code from 2).
+Every time this code is run, an applictation is created.

 ```js
 //Only need to fill out the three requirements indicated by {{ }}